 She advised that strategic discussions around experience relevance required establishing accessibility compliance.

-Remember when we mentioned companies felt they needed a business case to justify implementing AI-powered search?
+Remember when we mentioned companies felt they needed a business case to justify implementing AI-search?
 Here are statistics to help jump-start that need:

 • Generation Z, the next generation of roughly 2.5 billion consumers, actively seeks diversity and inclusion from the companies they shop with.